pharnoux/columbia-aiops-glue-helper/DEV_ENDPOINT_TUTORIAL.md

 The dev endpoint shell is a python3 shell with a Spark backend.
 You should be able to copy / paste the entire script that Glue generated into it.

-Hitting the following error messages are not problematic:
+Hitting the following error messages is not problematic:

 Copy pasting `args = getResolvedOptions(sys.argv, ['JOB_NAME'])` will produce
 ```